Suresh Oberoi: Family

+Religion

+Oberoi's father belonged to the Arya Samaj, a Hindu reformist organization, while his mother was a Nanakpanthi, and he considers himself to be religious, having written a spiritual book, Pilgrim of Life.

+Poetry

 In addition to acting and singing, he writes "romantic and philosophical poetry".

+World Psychiatric Association

-Together with the motivational speaker BK Sister Shivani Verma, Oberoi is a goodwill ambassador of the World Psychiatric Association.
+Together with the motivational speaker Brahma Kumaris Sister Shivani Verma, Oberoi is a goodwill ambassador of the World Psychiatric Association.

+Politics

-He is also the member of Bharatiya Janta Party.
+He is a member of Bharatiya Janta Party since 2004.